nelsonkam/LMC-js/readme.md

 ### Other features
 * Translate from aliased and indexed human redable to source code.
    Check the `examples.js` to understand the different indexing types.
 * Settings for non-standard implementations.
 This includes, bigger Memory size and length, BRZ behaivour, negative flag, overflow behaviour.
+Note that these are experimental settings, and are set to their respective defaults.

 ### Upcoming
 * UI interface